lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 <img src="formulae/norm2articulation_new.svg" width="170">
 <img src="formulae/articulation2norm_new.svg" width="300">
 <img src="formulae/norm2articulation_graph.png" width="350">

-Important: This conversion includes the internal remapping of values from an uniform distribution to a gaussian one.

 | [0, 1]   | % of event duration | notation
 | -------- | ------------------- | --------